xriss/gamecake/libs/lib_box3d/git/README.md

 - Written in portable C17
 - Extensive multithreading and SIMD
 - Optimized for large piles of bodies
+- Cross platform determinism
+- Recording and replay

 ### Samples

-- OpenGL with GLFW
+- Uses sokol to run with D3D11 on Windows, Metal on macOS, and OpenGL 4.5 on Linux.
-- Graphical user interface with imgui
+- Graphical user interface with imgui.
-- Many samples to demonstrate features and performance
+- Many samples to demonstrate features and performance.

-## Building All Platforms
+## Building all platforms

 - Install [CMake](https://cmake.org/)
 - Install [git](https://git-scm.com/)
 - Ensure these run from the command line

-## Building with CMake presets
+## Building with CMake presets (recommended)

-The presets in `CMakePresets.json` give one build flow on every platform and are picked up automatically by Visual Studio, VS Code, and CLion (open the folder and choose a preset).
-From the command line:
+This uses the presets in `CMakePresets.json`.

 - Windows: `cmake --preset windows` then `cmake --build --preset windows-release`
 - Linux: `cmake --preset linux-release` then `cmake --build --preset linux-release`
 - macOS: `cmake --preset macos` then `cmake --build --preset macos-release`

-Use the `*-debug` build presets for a debug build (not recommended for the replay viewer).
-The presets use the default native toolchain (the installed Visual Studio on Windows, Make on Linux, Xcode on macOS), so no specific compiler version is required.
+Run the samples app (must be in the Box3D directory).

+- Windows: `.\build\bin\Release\samples.exe`
+- Linux: `./build/bin/samples`
+- macOS: `./build/bin/Release/samples`

 ## Building for Visual Studio

 - Install [Visual Studio](https://visualstudio.microsoft.com/)
-- Run `build_vs2026.bat` for Visual Studio 2026, or use the `windows` preset above for other versions
+- Run `build_vs2026.bat`
-- Open and build the generated solution in the `build` folder
+- Open and build `build/box3d.slnx`

 ## Building for Linux